Vyral/base-template/_posts/2022-03-07-an-update-on-all-our-montana-markets.md

 0:43 — The least and most expensive cities in Montana

-1:50 — The stats for Billings, Montana
+1:50 — The stats for Billings

-2:33 — The stats for Bozeman, Montana
+2:33 — The stats for Bozeman

-3:11 — The stats for Butte, Montana
+3:11 — The stats for Butte

-4:48 — The stats for Great Falls, Montana
+4:48 — The stats for Great Falls

-5:51 — The stats for Helena, Montana
+5:51 — The stats for Helena

 6:53 — The stats for Missoula County